Phrogz/docubot/README.md

 # About DocuBot
-DocuBot is a simple Ruby-based tool for easily creating complex CHM documents from a hierarchy of plain text files.
+DocuBot is a simple tool for easily creating complex CHM documents from a hierarchy of plain text files.
 At its simplest:

 1. Create a directory hierarchy of text files with the extension .md.
    * This will use [Markdown][1] to convert the files to HTML.